 Redemption Rights.
 The Company's Series G and Series F were redeemable on a pari passu basis at any time after the fifth anniversary of the date upon which any shares of Series G were first issued upon the request of at least 53.5% of the then outstanding shares of Series F. Upon such request all Series G and Series F would have been redeemed for an amount equal to (i) \$2.737 per share of Series G and (ii) \$0.7745 per share of Series F, in each case, plus interest at a rate of 8% compounded annually from the Series G date of initial issuance.
 Series E was redeemable at any time after the redemption of the Series F and Series G upon the request of a majority of the then outstanding shares of Series E for an amount equal to \$1.7007 per share plus interest at a rate of 6% compounded annually from the Series G date of initial issuance.
-Series D was redeemable at any time after the redemption of Series E stock upon the request of a majority of the then outstanding shares of Series C was redeemable at any time after the redemption of Series D upon the request of a majority of the then outstanding shares of Series C for an amount equal to \$0.51 per share plus interest at a rate of 6% compounded annually from the Series G date of initial issuance.
-Series B was redeemable at any time after the redemption of Series C upon the request of a majority of the then outstanding shares of Series B for an amount equal to \$0.3766 per share plus interest at a rate of 6% compounded annually from the Series A was redeemable at any time after the redemption of Series B upon the request of a majority of the then outstanding shares of Series A for an amount equal to \$4.00 per share.
+Series D was redeemable at any time after the redemption of the ten outstanding shares of Series D for an amount equal to \$1.1484 per share plus interest at a rate of 6% compounded annually from the Series G date of initial issuance.
+Series D upon the request of a majority of the then outstanding shares of Series C as redeemable at any time after the redemption of Series C for an amount equal to \$0.51 per share plus interest at a rate of 6% compounded annually from the Series G date of initial issuance.
+Series B was redeemable at any time after the redemption of Series C for an amount equal to \$0.51 per share plus interest at a rate of 6% compounded annually from the Series G date of initial issuance.
+The Series B was redeemable at any time after the redemption of Series B for an amount equal to \$0.3766 per share plus interest at a rate of 6% compounded annually from the Series G date of initial issuance.
+Series B was redeemable at any time after the redemption of Series C for an amount equal to \$0.3766 per share plus interest at a rate of 6% compounded annually from the Series G date of initial issuance.
+The Series A was redeemable at any time after the redemption of Series B for